wp-plugins/thinktwit/readme.txt

  * Supports CURL as an alternative to access the Twitter API if URL file-access is disabled
  * Supports optional caching of tweets
  * Can be implemented using shortcode
+ * Can display the avatar of the Twitter user

 Requirements/Restrictions:
 -------------------------